-The primary goal of the needle guide is to streamline the IGL process in breast cancer treatment and reduce the variability in procedure between physicians by providing exactly orthogonal needle alignment during puncture by the physician.
-Our hand-held ring design achieves this goal by incorporating two flanges that sit on the localization plate perpendicularly, forcing orthogonal alignment of the needle.
+The primary goal of the needle guide is to streamline the IGL process in breast cancer treatment and reduce the variability in procedure between physicians by providing accurate, orthogonal needle alignment during puncture by the physician.
+Our hand-held ring design achieves this goal by incorporating two flanges that align on the localization plate perpendicularly, forcing orthogonal alignment of the needle.
 Our guide is 3D printed, features a hinge for stability, and utilizes a conical shape to guide the needle down to a specific point with accuracy in the range of a fraction of a millimeter.
 Secondary goals that were achieved in development include seamless integration into the current mammography machine, equipment, and procedures that are currently used, safety for the physician and the patient, ease of use, durability over repetitive use, and sterility.
-Though our device meets all of the aforementioned design specifications, the design can only truly be validated through clinical testing.
-We will continue carrying out this validation through an institutional review board (IRB) approved study in which trained clinicians as well as inexperienced clinicians in-training perform the procedure with and without the device.
-More qualitative and quantitative data from this research will be collected, and a full blind statistical analysis will be run.
-These results hope to verify the clinical effectiveness of our instrument, as well as show the efficacy of implementing our device from the training process to avoid variability in standard of care based on the expertise of the clinician.
+Our device became validated through our study as its accuracy was proven to be consistent regardless of experience level.
+Furthermore, the effectivity of our needle guide was confirmed through our clinical testing results.
+Use of the guide showed significant decreases in time compared to the free hand technique while accuracy was maintained.
+In addition, less images needed to be taken while using the guide in the study.
+These results suggest that our device would help to streamline the IGL process while increasing patient comfort and standardizing patient care.
+Through the examination of the qualitative assessment, it appears that affinity to the needle guide likely depends on age, procedure experience, medical learning techniques, and training time.
+Moving forward, the results reported in this paper would suggest that clinics that utilize this guide may see increases in care quality as well as cost savings due to greater time efficiency and reduced use of expensive imaging tools.
+Upon implementing this guide into clinics, we find it to be important that comprehensive training is completed prior to use on patients.